 Beacon Heights: a Quick and Easy Blue Ridge Parkway Hike (MP 305)

-Beacon Heights (near Banner Elk) is a short yet steep half-mile loop hike that leads to a couple of Western North Carolina‘s best mountain overlooks.
+Beacon Heights (near Banner Elk) is a short yet steep half-mile loop hike leading to Western North Carolina‘s best mountain overlooks.
 A parking area that sits just off the Blue Ridge Parkway at Milepost 305 is where you’ll get started.

 And as you follow our guide, you’ll learn about the impeccable views that await.
 Unlike many hikes in the area, this one is quite an important geographic marker in North Carolina, especially along the Mountains-to-Sea Trail.